Lim Yoona: Endorsements

-Im has been called a "CF Queen" due to her several television commercial films, and has been a spokesperson for various brands.
+Lim has been called a "CF Queen" due to her several television commercial films, and has been a spokesperson for various brands.
 CNN credited her as "one of the household names in the Asia-Pacific region" which has helped Korean beauty brands become popular in China.

 Before debuting in 2007, she became a model for the skin care brand Clean & Clear and Haitai Beverage's aid drink brand Sunkist Lemonade & Grapefruit Ade.
 In 2010, she became the first idol to endorse S-Oil, a large South Korean petroleum and refinery company.
 In 2012, she appeared in at least 20 commercials and was ranked fifth among celebrities with the most commercial appearances by TVCF, South Korea's largest advertisement information site.
 In 2013, she became the first overseas endorser for Alcon Taiwan.

-From 2009 to 2020, Im was a long-term spokesperson for Amorepacific's cosmetics brand Innisfree.
+From 2009 to 2020, Lim was a long-term spokesperson for Amorepacific's cosmetics brand Innisfree.
 Other major endorsements included Michael Kors, in which she became the brand's first ambassador in Korea, Asia-Pacific spokesperson for luxury cosmetics brand Estée Lauder, Danish jewellery brand Pandora, South Korean DB Insurance, Tous Les Jours, Crocs, and Lee Jeans.

 In October 2021, she became the first person to be selected as global ambassador for Italian luxury fashion brand Miu Miu.
-In January 2023, Im became the global face of the Miu Miu's 2023 Spring Summer collection campaign, alongside Emma Corrin, Kendall Jenner, Quintessa Swindell, Karolin Wolter, and more.
+In January 2023, Lim became the global face of the Miu Miu's 2023 Spring Summer collection campaign, alongside Emma Corrin, Kendall Jenner, Quintessa Swindell, Karolin Wolter, and more.
 In July 2023, Hong Kong-based luxury jewellery brand Qeelin announced her as its brand spokesperson.
-In October 2023, Im became the global face of the Qeelin's Wulu 18 Diamond campaign.
+In October 2023, Lim became the global face of the Qeelin's Wulu 18 Diamond campaign.
 In December 2023, she became the global face of the Qeelin's Bo Bo Collection campaign alongside Liu Shishi.

 In January 2024, she became the global face of the Qeelin's Wulu Echo Collection campaign.
 Later in May 2024, she became the global face of the Qeelin's New Yu Yi Collection campaign alongside Lay Zhang.
-As of August 28, 2024, Im has been promoted to global brand spokesperson for Qeelin.
-On October 1, 2024, Im was selected as the brand ambassador for Italian luxury house Valentino, after attending the first show of creative director Alessandro Michele to present the brand's Spring/Summer 2025 Collection.
-On February 27, 2025, Amorepacific's premier beauty brand Sulwhasoo appointed Im as its global brand ambassador.
+As of August 28, 2024, Lim has been promoted to global brand spokesperson for Qeelin.
+On October 1, 2024, Lim was selected as the brand ambassador for Italian luxury house Valentino, after attending the first show of creative director Alessandro Michele to present the brand's Spring/Summer 2025 Collection.
+On February 27, 2025, Amorepacific's premier beauty brand Sulwhasoo appointed Lim as its global brand ambassador.